passion-qts1027/passion-qts1027/README.md

     <p>Experienced Senior Software Engineer with over 8 years of expertise building scalable, high-performance web applications.</p>
     <p>I specialize in technologies like JavaScript, TypeScript, Node.js, AWS, Serverless, Angular, SQL, and GraphQL, and I’ve had the chance to work on some exciting projects—everything from enterprise-level e-commerce solutions and to secure banking payment systems.</p>
     <p>I'm passionate about continuous learning and growing professionally within collaborative teams, always looking for opportunities to leverage technology to drive meaningful results.</p>
-    <p>For me, <b>coding</b> is not just a job, it is a part of my life.
-I really enjoy coding and spend more than 60% of my time coding.</p>
     <p>Great development requires more than technical skills.</p>
     <p>It requires deep concentration, understanding of customer needs, attention to detail, relentless effort, and creative problem-solving skills I think.</p>
     <p>My friends call me a “coding owl” because of my focus, strategic thinking, and passion for constantly improving.</p>